Dfte/Discovery/README.md

 >Note : you can add as much files as you want in the "warning_file" file in the configuration directory.

 It will also look for potential WAF using the wafwoof tool developped by EnableSecurity : https://github.com/EnableSecurity/wafw00f

+The tool will output an XML files that will be used with searchsploit in order to present you some exploits.
+(I still have to work on parsing the output of searchsploit but hey...
+This is coming soon :) )

 The second function will use the Shodan API to gather informations about the domain name : found servers, services, CVE's related to the services and so on...
 <p align="center">